team401/Docs/docs/programming/vision/overlayroot.md

 ## Enabling/Disabling Overlayroot

-The process of enabling overlayroot when it is disabled should be fairly obvious: edit the config file using `sudo vim` or `sudo nano`, and reboot the device.
+The process of enabling overlayroot when it is disabled should be fairly obvious: edit the config file using `#!bash sudo vim` or `#!bash sudo nano`, and reboot the device.

 Disabling overlayroot when it is enabled is more complicated.
 If the config file is edited and the device rebooted, the config file will revert, and overlayroot will remain enabled!
-In order to make persistent file changes when overlayroot is enabled, run `sudo overlayroot-chroot`.
+In order to make persistent file changes when overlayroot is enabled, run `#!bash sudo overlayroot-chroot`.
 Now the config file can be edited, and the filesystem will be mutable after a reboot.

 In conclusion, to enable overlayroot:

- 1. Run `sudo nano /etc/overlayroot.conf`
+ 1. Run `#!bash sudo nano /etc/overlayroot.conf`
- 2. Edit the file so that the uncommented section reads `overlayroot="tmpfs:swap=1,recurse=0"`
+ 2. Edit the file so that the uncommented section reads `#!bash overlayroot="tmpfs:swap=1,recurse=0"`
  3. Save and reboot

 To disable overlayroot:

- 1. Run `sudo overlayroot-chroot`
+ 1. Run `#!bash sudo overlayroot-chroot`
- 2. Run `nano /etc/overlayroot-chroot`
+ 2. Run `#!bash nano /etc/overlayroot-chroot`
- 3. Edit the file so that the uncommented section reads `overlayroot=""`
+ 3. Edit the file so that the uncommented section reads `#!bash overlayroot=""`
- 4. Save, `exit` and reboot
+ 4. Save, `#!bash exit` and reboot